 The Chinese government aggressively censors the Internet, blocking many sites it deems could challenge the rule of the Communist Party or threaten stability, including popular Western sites like YouTube, Instagram and Facebook, as well as Google Inc's main search engine and Gmail service.
 Police in some 50 areas, from metropolises like Beijing and Shanghai to more obscure cities like Xuzhou in Jiangsu province, will open accounts on sites including Weibo, China's answer to Twitter, the ministry said late on Sunday.

 The cyber police are working to root out "illegal and harmful information on the Internet, deter and prevent cyber crimes and improper words and deeds online, publish case reports and handle public tip-offs", it said.
 Ash Carter calls on China to end South China Sea expansion - CNNPolitics.com.
 On Saturday, U.S. Defense Secretary Ash Carter called for "an immediate and lasting halt" to the practice.
+"The United States is deeply concerned about the pace and scope of land reclamation in the South China Sea," Carter said in a speech before diplomats in Singapore.
+"The prospect of further militarization as well as the potential for these activities to increase the risk of miscalculation or conflict among claimant states.

 Chinese army declares internet war - Business Insider.
 Glogin?URI= Who Discovered America?
 Ancient Chinese – 2000 Years Before Columbus!
 AnonHQ.
 World China was the world’s greatest maritime power in the early 15th century.
 Trade between Eastern parts of Asia and America is believed to have taken place much before Christopher Columbus set sail.
 Could it be then possible that what we have been taught for centuries – that Columbus discovered America – was a lie or misinformation?
 “The traditional story of Columbus discovering the New World is absolute fantasy, it’s fairy tales,” Gavin Menzies, a former sailor with Britain’s Royal Navy and author of Who Discovered America, told The Daily Mail.

-Menzies has claimed that a 600-year-old map, that depicts North American rivers and coasts as well as the continent of South America in 1418, proves that the New World was discovered by China’s Admiral Zheng He who sailed to Europe and Africa and roamed the oceans between 1405 and 1435 with a massive fleet of 317 ships and 28,000 men.
+These are some of his claims: “Columbus had a map of America, de Gama had a map showing India and Captain Cook had a map showing Australia, and it’s not my saying; it’s the explorers saying it.
+Did Chinese actually beat out Columbus?
+There is also evidence that plate armour, using ivory and bones, began appearing in Alaska around 1,000 years ago.
 A new Cold War is warming up in the South China Sea.
 President Barack Obama has shown little skill at drawing red lines to warn off international troublemakers, or at managing the threat of retaliation.
 Washington’s interventions in the ongoing upheavals in Syria, Egypt, Libya, Iraq and Yemen have been ham-handed, to say the least.